google/ExoPlayer/extensions/vp9/README.md

 the extension, the next step is to tell ExoPlayer to use `LibvpxVideoRenderer`.
 How you do this depends on which player API you're using:

-* If you're passing a `DefaultRenderersFactory` to `SimpleExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
+* If you're passing a `DefaultRenderersFactory` to `ExoPlayer.Builder`, you can enable using the extension by setting the `extensionRendererMode` parameter of the `DefaultRenderersFactory` constructor to `EXTENSION_RENDERER_MODE_ON`.
   This will use `LibvpxVideoRenderer` for playback if `MediaCodecVideoRenderer` doesn't support decoding the input VP9 stream.
 Pass `EXTENSION_RENDERER_MODE_PREFER` to give `LibvpxVideoRenderer` priority over `MediaCodecVideoRenderer`.
 * If you've subclassed `DefaultRenderersFactory`, add a `LibvpxVideoRenderer` to the output list in `buildVideoRenderers`.
 ExoPlayer will use the first `Renderer` in the list that supports the input media format.